Single Incision Gastric Sleeve: Everything You Need to Know

 After the surgery, most patients can return home and resume their usual activities within one or two days.
 To fully recover, most people typically take a week off from work.
 Patients will start with a liquid or soft food diet for 2-3 weeks after surgery without cheating, and then gradually move to soft and regular food.
 Around six weeks after the procedure, most patients can resume their regular diet.

-Risks of Single Incision Gastric Sleeve
+Single Incision Gastric Sleeve Risks

 Although the procedure is known for its potential advantages of reduced scarring and faster recovery time, it also has some downsides and challenges.
 For instance, a single incision laparoscopic sleeve (SILS) is more difficult to perform compared with a traditional gastric sleeve due to the excessive amount of visceral and subcutaneous fat in the abdomen according to a study.